The changing renting trends of today

 Find out what's happening in the rental marketREAD MORE

-Demand for property is likely to be high, giving weight to the notion that short-term rental strategy can be a viable practice for your investment.
+A short-term rental strategy can be a viable practice for your investment.
 However, it is important to acknowledge potential problems that can come with this when renting out your property.

 For any investment property owner, the potential for periods of vacancy is unnerving.
 When you choose long-term rental, the likelihood of finding a reliable tenant that will provide you with a guaranteed continuous income stream can outweigh the uncertainty that comes with short-term.